GST/HST Information for Charities

 Definitions

 Associated person, for GST/HST purposes, means a person that is generally associated with another person where one controls the other.
-Associated persons (referred to generally as ''associates'') may include:
+Associated persons (referred to generally as "associates") may include:

-Basic tax content of a property generally means the amount of the GST/HST that was payable for the last acquisition of the property, and for any improvements made to the property since that last acquisition, less any amounts that were, or would have been, able to be recovered (for example, by rebate or remission, but not by input tax credits (ITC)).
-The calculation for the basic tax content takes into account any depreciation in the value of the property since it was last acquired (for example, when it was purchased or when it was last considered to have been purchased, whichever occurred more recently).
+Basic tax content of a property generally means the amount of GST/HST that was payable for the last acquisition of the property, and for any improvements made to the property since that last acquisition, less any amounts that were, or would have been, able to be recovered (for example, by rebate or remission, but not by input tax credits(ITC)).
+The calculation for the basic tax content takes into account any depreciation in the value of the property since it was last acquired (for example, when it was purchased or when it was last deemed to have been purchased, whichever occurred more recently).

 Registrants may have to calculate the basic tax content of a property if they increase or decrease their use of the property in their commercial activities.
-Non-registrants may have to calculate the basic tax content of a property if they file a rebate under section 257 of the Excise Tax Act.
+Non-registrants may have to calculate the basic tax content of real property if they file a rebate under section 257 of the Excise Tax Act.

 Calendar quarter means a period of three months beginning on the first day of January, April, July, or October in each calendar year.